-III.
-Having Impact
+V. Having Impact

 We believe this initiative will have been successful if the studies we fund change the conversation around peace and recovery.
-This means policymakers thinking differently about the problem and its solution.
-Or academics changing their understanding of the subject and their research direction.
+This means policymakers thinking differently about the problem and its solution, or academics changing their understanding of the subject and their research direction.

-Examples include studies that challenge the conventional wisdom on a subject, especially the theoretical priors that academics and policymakers typically bring to the problem.
-Also, studies that generate many imitators and replications, as well as more research to understand the breadth of application, mechanisms, program design, etc.
+Examples include studies that challenge the conventional wisdom on a subject, especially the theoretical priors that academics and policymakers typically bring to the problem; studies that generate many imitators and replications; and more research to understand the breadth of application, mechanisms, program design, etc.